Need to reach the Vancouver Opera Ticket Centre? Call 604-683-0222

 An entire year of operas featuring Turandot, L'elisir d'amore, Eugene Onegin and The Overcoat: an Opera.

-The performance will last approximately 1 hours and 40 minutes, with no intermission.
+The performance will last approximately 2 hours and 50 minutes, with one intermission.

 In Italian with English SURTITLESTM